hrugani/myhtml2pdf/README.md

    1 file with the extension .html (HTML content to be converted).

    N files of type images with all respective images referenced in the src attributes of IMG HTML tags.
-   Here, it is important to assert all images pointed by each IMG tag are present into zipped files.
+   Here, it is important to assert all images pointed by each IMG tag are present into zip file.
    All IMG tags must point to an image that exists into the zipped file and in the src attribute must be valued with the exact name of the image file in the zipped file.
    Even when a IMG tag doensn't have to show no-content, an transparent image must be present into